Email FacebookTwitterMenu burgerClose thin

 RateSingleMarried Filing JointlyMarried Filing SeparatelyHead of Household

-Federal Income Tax Brackets for Tax Year 2023
+Federal Long-Term Capital Gains Tax Rates for Tax Year 2025

 RateSingleMarried Filing JointlyMarried Filing SeparatelyHead of Household

-Especially if you’re in a higher tax bracket, it typically makes more sense to hold investments longer to minimize the amount of capital gains tax you owe.
+If you’re in a higher tax bracket, holding investments longer may reduce your capital gains tax.
 Note that some states may also charge their own capital gains taxes.
 You should also keep in mind that the top capital gains tax rate may get raised in the future due to changes on Capitol Hill.

 Capital Gains Tax Rules for Inherited Property